leiwanglsu/geog4057/Lectures/python introduction.md

 - F-strings is short for formatted Strings, which allow you to interpolate values into your strings and format them
 - To build an f-string, use the prefix f or F to the string literal.
 - Use **replace field** as place holders for the values you want to embed in the string literal.
 Replace fields are created by the curly brackets{}
+- Use formmatting modifiers such as {:.2f}
+- You can also use string format like string.format() to format strings.
+However, it is not as convenient as the f-string literal

 ```python
 name = Joshua